The Great Race to Inner Space: Our Surprising Future

 Here’s a quote from my book chapter, Evo Devo Universe?
 (2008) that sums up the relentless, accelerating spatial and temporal locality of our universe’s leading complex systems:

-Perhaps the simplest way to understand the Great Race is to see this increasing space-time locality of our leading complex systems as some kind of physical or informational law, like gravity, that is yet to be discovered.
+Perhaps the simplest way to understand the Great Race is to see this increasing space-time locality of our leading complex systems as some kind of physical and informational law, like gravity, that is yet to be discovered.
 That’s the way I first thought of it as a high school student, and I haven’t come up with a simpler way of thinking of it since.
-That perspective argues that technology is just the next natural and even more local intelligence substrate, presently learning how to take over the role of being the fastest improving system, at the leading edge of all this accelerating change.
+That perspective argues that technology is just the next natural universal intelligence substrate, presently learning how to take over the role of being the fastest-improving local complex adaptive system, at the leading edge of all this accelerating change.

 It’s important to have the right physical and informational perspectives when we think about rates of change.
 For example, all living systems have molecular processes that occur extremely quickly, when we observe them at quantum scales.
 But biological systems don’t appear to store much meaningful information (information we can tentatively define as both unique and persistent, in both space and time) at quantum scales.
 Biological systems must function in a way that is robust to quantum processes, and occasionally even exploit them, as in the way photosystems work in bacteria, or the way birds may sense magnetic fields.

-But almost all of biology’s higher complexity, including our brains, uses far more conventional physics, and functions in spite of quantum processes, not because of them.
-But the future of human information processing is clearly in the quantum domain.
+But almost all of biology’s higher complexity, including our brains, uses far more conventional physics, and it appears to function in spite of often-chaotic quantum processes, not because of them.
+We must state that the future of human information processing does seem to be in the quantum domain.
 We are furiously miniaturizing and virtualizing our electronic systems today, pushing them increasingly down to the quantum scale.
-When quantum computation comes into its own in coming generations, it won’t be blind evolution that harnesses that computation, but intelligent beings.
+But when quantum computation comes into its own, it won’t be blind evolution that harnesses that computation, but intelligent beings.
+As the I4S processes tell us, as intelligence emerges it not only gets better at using random and evolutionary processes, it also makes some of those processes more predictable (developmental) over time.

 STEM Compression – A Simple Way of Understanding Our Race to Inner Space